 It appears that prior to 1970, mining engineers believed that sealed areas required protection from explosions originating in the active mining area that would breach the seals and flood the active workings with toxic or flammable gases.
 Mitchell reports on work at the former U.S. Bureau of Mines now NIOSH Pittsburgh Research Laboratory (PRL) Experimental Mine done by Rice in the 1930's who found that a weak stopping with rock dust barriers on both faces would prevent flame propagation into the sealed area even though the stopping was destroyed.
 Mitchell did not consider the possibility of an explosion originating within the sealed area that could rupture the seals and destroy the active mining area through blast effects or with toxic gases.
 It was commonly believed that sealed areas were inert with methane concentrations far above the 15% upper explosive limit.

 Mitchell reviewed seal design standards and practices in use in the U.S., the U.K., Germany and Poland.
 In the U.K., commissions investigating various coal mine explosions assumed that pressures of 140 to 345 kPa (20 to 50 psi) could develop and therefore a 345 kPa (50 psi) standard would provide an adequate safety margin for seals.
-In Germany and Poland, authorities decided that seals should withstand 500 kPa (73 psi) based on observations from moderatestrength experimental coal mine explosions.
+In Germany and Poland, authorities decided that seals should withstand 500 kPa (73 psi) based on observations from moderate-strength experimental coal mine explosions.

 Mitchell also considered the hundreds of test explosions conducted in the former U.S. Bureau of Mines now NIOSH PRL Experimental Mine from 1914 through the 1960's.
 Most explosions developed from 7 to 876 kPa (1 to 127 psi), although a few tests developed higher pressures that caused considerable damage, which were un-recordable with existing sensors.
 Mitchell noted that more than 60 m (200 ft) from the origin of an explosion of a small amount of explosive mix in 15 m (50 ft) of entry, the explosion pressures seldom exceeded 140 kPa (20 psi).
-Most sealed areas are far from the active mining areas, so Mitchell concluded that a seal may be considered 362 363 "explosion-proof" if it is designed to withstand a static load of 140 kPa (20 psi).
-Again, this conclusion is derived from the perspective of containment of an explosion of a limited amount of 364 explosive atmosphere on the active mining side.
-It does not consider the containment of an 365 explosion within the sealed area.
-Explosions from the active mining side will usually occur far 366 enough away from seals such that a 140 kPa (20 psi) design standard would provide the desired 367 368 protection.
-369 Mitchell also considered the hazard of explosive methane gas leakage into the active mine 370 atmosphere from sealed areas, which can occur during periods of falling barometric pressure.
-The additional methane drainage into the active workings could exceed the capacity of the 372 ventilation system and result in an explosion hazard somewhere in the mine.
-However, Mitchell 373 did not consider the opposite hazard created when air leaks from the active atmosphere into a 374 375 sealed area to form an explosive mix behind the seals.
-376 Prior to 1992, the Code of Federal Regulations (CFR) lacked a definitive engineering design 377 specification for explosion-proof seals.
-CFR 30 Part 75 stated that pending the development and 378 publication of more specific design criteria for explosion-proof seals or bulkheads, such seals or 379 bulkheads may be constructed of solid, substantial and incombustible material such as concrete, 380 brick, cinder block, etc. Stephan (1990) sought to provide technical justification for such a specification in the CFR.
-Based on investigations of underground coal mine explosions between
+Most sealed areas are far from the active mining areas, so Mitchell concluded that a seal may be considered "explosion-proof" if it is designed to withstand a static load of 140 kPa (20 psi).
+Again, this conclusion is derived from the perspective of containment of an explosion of a limited amount of explosive atmosphere on the active mining side.
+It does not consider the containment of an explosion within the sealed area.
+Explosions from the active mining side will usually occur far enough away from seals such that a 140 kPa (20 psi) design standard would provide the desired protection.

+Mitchell also considered the hazard of explosive methane gas leakage into the active mine atmosphere from sealed areas, which can occur during periods of falling barometric pressure.
+The additional methane drainage into the active workings could exceed the capacity of the ventilation system and result in an explosion hazard somewhere in the mine.
+However, Mitchell did not consider the opposite hazard created when air leaks from the active atmosphere into a sealed area to form an explosive mix behind the séals: